anfal11/apache-kafka/README.md

 This is where Apache Kafka comes in.
 It acts as a middleman or a central nervous system for your data.
 Instead of systems communicating directly, they publish data (messages) to Kafka topics.
 Other systems interested in this data can subscribe to these topics and consume the messages.

-#### How It Works:

-1. **Producer**: Suppose you have an application that records every user action on your website, such as clicks, searches, and page views.
-Instead of directly storing this data in a database, your application publishes these events to a Kafka topic named "user_actions".

-2. **Kafka Cluster**: Kafka runs in a distributed manner across multiple servers forming a cluster.
-It consists of brokers (servers) responsible for storing and managing the data, and ZooKeeper for coordination.
-Kafka ensures that data is replicated across brokers for fault tolerance.

-3. **Topic**: "user_actions" is a logical channel where your application publishes data.
-Think of it as a message queue for specific types of events.

-4. **Consumer**: Now, let's say you have another application that needs to analyze user behavior in real-time.
-This application subscribes to the "user_actions" topic and processes each event as it arrives.

-5. **Scalability**: As your data volume increases, Kafka scales horizontally by adding more brokers to the cluster.
-This allows you to handle larger workloads without downtime.

-6. **Fault Tolerance**: Kafka replicates data across multiple brokers.
-So, if one broker fails, others can continue serving data without any interruption.

 Now, let's break down how Apache Kafka works in simpler terms:

 ### How Apache Kafka Works: